 - Ice chips

-Individuals with Down syndrome have a higher prevalence for obesity.
+Individuals with Down syndrome have a higher prevalence of obesity.
 This can be caused due to one of their symptoms of having low muscle tone which leads to a naturally higher amount of fat in comparison.
-On top of this they have higher chances of developing type 2 diabetes and cardiovascular diseases as well due to hypothyroidism, lack of activity and a poor diet.
+On top of this, they have higher chances of developing type 2 diabetes and cardiovascular diseases as well due to hypothyroidism, lack of activity, and poor diet.

-To help people with down syndrome prevent obesity, diabetes and cardiovascular diseases there are multiple ways to help.
-They should be eating small, but frequent meals, varieties of fruits veggies, whole grains, lean protein, and low fat dairy; Limit extra snacking or switch them out with healthy alternatives, drinking lots of water and less drinks high in sugar, strive for at least 30 minutes of exercise a day, Help them get involved in the process like: grocery shopping, menu planning, offering suggestions on what to eat, help prepare food, set tables and wash the dishes.
+To help people with down syndrome prevent obesity, diabetes, and cardiovascular diseases there are multiple ways to help.
+They should be eating small, but frequent meals, varieties of fruits veggies, whole grains, lean protein, and low-fat dairy; Limit extra snacking or switch them out with healthy alternatives, drink lots of water and fewer drinks high in sugar, strive for at least 30 minutes of exercise a day, Help them get involved in the process like grocery shopping, menu planning, offering suggestions on what to eat, help prepare food, set tables and wash the dishes.

 More Recipes! (click to view)

 Not only can people with IDD have issues keeping a nutritional diet, but some people physically have much difficulty to be able to eat their food with normal utensils.
 These are some ideas to help aid in these physical difficulties